sigmaister/copy_CollapsOS/apps/README.md

 parsed as a decimal.
 Hexadecimal literals must be prefixed with `0x` (`0xf4`).
 Binary must be prefixed with `0b` (`0b01100110`).

-A decimal literal cannot start with `0`, with the exception of the `0` literal.

 Decimals and hexadecimal are "flexible".
 Whether they're written in a byte or a word, you don't need to prefix them with zeroes.
 Watch out for overflow, however.